I agree it's not obvious that something like property rights will survive, but I'll defend considering it as one of many possible scenarios.

 Well, I don't really like that.
 But fair enough.

-Reminds me of when I was about 8 and our history teacher was telling us about some English king being deposed by the common people.
+Reminds me of when I was 8 and our history teacher told us about some king of England being deposed by the common people.
 We were shocked and confused as to how this could happen - he was the king!
 If he commanded them to stop, they’d have to obey!
 How could they not do that??
-(Our teacher found our reaction hilarious.)
+(Our teacher found this hilarious.)

 Could you imagine, for example, that an AI CEO who somehow managed to align an AI to himself and his intents would step down if the board pointed out it legally had the right to remove him?